ValidMind for model validation 3 — Developing a potential challenger model

 ❌ Minimum Accuracy Logreg Champion

-The Minimum Accuracy test evaluates whether the model's prediction accuracy meets or exceeds a specified threshold, providing a direct measure of overall classification correctness.
+The Minimum Accuracy test evaluates whether the model's prediction accuracy meets or exceeds a specified threshold, providing a direct measure of overall model correctness.
 The results table presents the model's achieved accuracy score, the minimum threshold set for the test, and the corresponding pass/fail outcome.
-The model's accuracy score is reported as 0.6414, with a threshold of 0.7, and the test outcome is marked as "Fail."
+The model's accuracy score is compared against the threshold to determine if the model satisfies the minimum performance requirement.

 Key insights:

-• Accuracy below threshold: The model achieved an accuracy score of 0.6414, which is below the specified minimum threshold of 0.7.
+• Accuracy below threshold: The model achieved an accuracy score of 0.6399, which is below the specified threshold of 0.7.

-• Test outcome is Fail: The test result is recorded as "Fail," indicating the model did not meet the minimum accuracy requirement.
+• Test outcome is Fail: The test result is marked as "Fail," indicating the model did not meet the minimum accuracy requirement.

 Tables